Connecting to a virtual machine via OS Login

 Enable access via OS Login at the organization level.

-To connect to a VM via OS Login using an SSH key over the YC CLI, enable Access via OS Login using SSH keys.
+To connect to a VM via OS Login with an SSH certificate, enable Access via OS Login using SSH keys.

 -